 Here are other materials you’ll need for making an epoxy resin table:

 Yes, epoxy resins offer excellent adhesion to wooden materials.
 The thinner the solution, the more it can stick well to the material’s natural pores.
 Shrinking will only happen if you’re using a low-quality epoxy product.
+But will epoxy prevent wood from splitting?
+Find out next!

 There’s no shame in shopping around for different materials, as this project isn’t limited to a few options.
+As in many art forms, you’re not confined to just a handful of choices.